ctkelley/SIAMFANLEquations.jl/README.md

 # SIAMFANLEquations version 0.3.0

-  - Chapter 2 codes complete.
+# Coming soon

+ -  Elliptic PDE test problem + Fast Poisson Solver preconditioner
-  - Notebooks for Chapters 1 and 2 done
+ - New PDE example for Chapter 2
-  - Registered package with 0.2.3
+ - GMRES + Newton-GMRES

 This is the package with the solvers and test problems for